blbadger/blbadger.github.io/clifford-attractor.md

 As is the case for continuous systems (and unlike that for discrete systems), one can trace a point's path using a vector plot on a semicontinuous map.
 On the other hand, semicontinuous maps of dissipative nonlinear equations may be fractals, as is the case for discrete maps.

-### Semicontinuous Clifford maps are rich: one parameter combination yields many possible attractors
+### Semicontinuous Clifford maps are rich, one parameter combination yields many possible attractors

 To generate a different Clifford attractor as defined in a discrete map, a change in the values of at least one of $a, b, c, d$ is required.
 But this is not the case for a semicontinuous map: merely by changing the starting $(x_0, y_0)$ coordinate, many (possibly infinitely many) attractors are possible.